by TeachThought Staff

 “A Personal Learning Network is a way of describing the group of people that you connect with to learn their ideas, their questions, their reflections, and their references.
 Your PLN is not limited to online interactions, but it is that online, global interactive part that really makes it special.
 It is personal because you choose who’s part of that group; you choose if you want to lurk–just check out what people are saying–or if you share; because you choose when to do so, and how to do so.”

 In that way, a Professional Learning Network, then, is a natural extension of the way people learn–by connecting with others who have shared interests, ideas, or resources.
-If the internet was, at one point, one-way–a user “logs on” to search for information or share an opinion, then “logs off” because they’re “finished”–a more progressive view could be that connectivity is omni-directional and multi-facted.
+If the internet was, at one point, one-way–a user “logs on” to search for information or share an opinion, then “logs off” because they’re “finished”–a more progressive view could be that connectivity is omnidirectional and multi-faceted.
 We connect with different people with unique expertise using varied tools for authentic and constantly changing purposes.

 Interestingly, that view will continue to change as technology evolves.
-That is, we view and define connections in light of potential for and degrees of connectivity.
+That is, we view and define connections in light of the potential for and degrees of connectivity.

 What Is A Personal Learning Network?